MLMIP/PIANO/README.md

 source install.sh
 ```

-The script file, executed directly with `install.sh`, will automatically install the Anaconda virtual environment.
-If Anaconda is not already installed, the script will first install Anaconda and then proceed to install the necessary dependencies on top of it.
+Executing the above command will automatically install the Anaconda virtual environment.
 Upon completion, a virtual environment named "piano" will be created.
-In addition, the model weights can be obtained through [Zenodo-PIANO](https://doi.org/10.5281/zenodo.10551028).After downloading, place it in piano/Data/model_params.
+In addition, the model weights can be obtained through [Zenodo-PIANO](https://doi.org/10.5281/zenodo.10551028).
+After downloading, place it in piano/Data/model_params.

 ## Step 3\:Download required software